-The scalar reflection measurement describes how much energy is absorbed in the incident wave and reveals the mismatch between DUT and the transmission line of characteristic impedance $Z_0$ (typical 50 $\Omega$ ).
-Usually the output energy is partially absorbed by the receiver, while the rest is reflected back to the source.
+The scalar reflection measurement describes how much energy is reflected in the incident wave and reveals the mismatch between DUT and the transmission line with characteristic impedance of Z_0 (typical 50 Ω).
+Usually the output energy from source is partially absorbed by the receiver, while the rest is reflected back to the source.
 To determine the transmission efficiency, measure the incident and reflected signal.
-Define reflectance $\gamma$ as Figure 1:
+Define reflectance γ as Figure 1: